LinusCDE/rmButtonToggler/README.md

 This is a answer to [this post](https://www.reddit.com/r/RemarkableTablet/comments/b48tbv/).

+**DISCLAIMER**: I won't be liable for any harm done using this software.

 # Install

 Copy the latest release binary (or compile it yourself using the [cross-compiler](https://remarkable.engineering/)) to the reMarkable.